Alka Lamba: Education

 Lamba completed her schooling at the Government Girls Senior Secondary School No.1, Delhi.
 Later she obtained her BSc degree from Dyal Singh College, Delhi (Delhi University) in 1996.
 Where she served as the President of Delhi University.
 Subsequently, she pursued her master's degree in Chemistry and Education from the Bundelkhand University, Uttar Pradesh.

 Personal life

-Lamba married Lokesh Kapoor but the marriage did not last.
-They are currently divorced.
+Lamba married Lokesh Kapoor but they are currently divorced.
 They have a son named Hrithik Lamba.